ShGanesh/BattleSnek/README.md

 - [ ] Avoid colliding with other snakes

 Competetion against live Battlesnakes, further exploration and implementation of more complex strategies will be done once these basic goals have been fulfilled.

+For person customization please visit [The BattleSnake DOCS](https://docs.battlesnake.com/)

+For walkthroughs and Livestreams please visit [CodeForCause Youtube Channel](https://www.youtube.com/watch?v=lVyCBeHFke0).
+Link to the first livestream has been given.